iggredible/Learn-Vim/ch26_vimscript_variables_scopes.md

 There are other variables.
 For a list of Vim built-in variables, check out `:h vim-variable` or `:h v:`.

-## Using Vim Variables The Smart Way
+## Using Vim Variable Scopes The Smart Way

 Being able to quickly access environment, option, and register variables give you a broad flexibility to customize your editor and terminal environment.
 You also learned that Vim has 9 different Vimscript variable scopes, each existing under a certain constraints.
 You can take advantage of these unique variable types to write your own custom plugins.
 But before that, let's learn how to create functions!